-Prairie Spruce Commons is purchasing the land and building from Fiorante Homes & Commercial.
-We have designed the building and the developer has figured out the cost of getting it built.
-We have summed these two costs and divided the total cost into the number of units.
-Note, that there is no profit added to the costs before determining unit prices; the prices are set in order to fully cover the building of each unit.
+Prairie Spruce Commons purchased the land and building from Fiorante Homes & Commercial.
+We designed the building with our architects and the developer determined the cost of getting it built.
+We combined these two costs and divided the total cost into the square footage of the units.
+Note, that there is no profit added to the costs before determining unit prices; the prices are set in order to fully cover the cost of building of each unit.

 Condo fees are set by the cohousing group with representatives from each condo being on the board making the decisions.
-The fees will vary according to the size of the unit.
-A professional with a background in building fee assessment often assists the group through this process.
+The fees vary according to the size of the unit.
+For details about the condo fees for specific units please contact our realtor, Terrie Dunand.

 What if I have to or want to move out of the community and must sell my unit?

 When it comes to resales, experience has shown that homes in cohousing hold their value